SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Good, how is your day going?"
 Fluttershy said.

-"Great, I wanted to ask you about helping with mine and Rarity's date," Pinkie said before looking around the room, noticing the pancake paraphernalia.
+"Great, I wanted to ask you about helping with my date with Rarity," Pinkie said before looking around the room, noticing the pancake paraphernalia.

 "Sure, do you have any suggestions for how I can help?"
 Fluttershy asked.